Loading...

 (Micro-Project)

-Walking Art and Community based practices
+Walking Arts and Community based practices

-Stefania Veldimiri
+Stefania Veldemiri

 "Collective Memory Walk "